Legal Advice for Tax Debt — 274 results

 Many people ask the question, "Are income taxes dischargeable in bankruptcy?"
 The answer is yes, in limited circumstances.
 This guide covers what these circumstances are, which kinds of... more

-Written by attorney Ronald P Adams, about 1 year ago.
+Written by attorney Ronald P Adams, over 1 year ago.

 Some of this year's top scams are directed at innocent taxpayers, while others are committed by taxpayers in a futile and costly attempt to avoid taxes.
 For each of the last several years,... more

-Written by attorney John Goralka, over 1 year ago.
+Written by attorney John Goralka, almost 2 years ago.

 Life isbad enough when borrowers can't pay off amounts owed to commercial creditors such as banks and other financial institutions.
 But people can find themselves in hot water if they owe... more